ttmarek/rangle-blogs/form-analytics/README.md

 buy something but fails to proceed because of invalid form inputs.

 Update the form with valid inputs this time.
-None of the form fields should have a red outline, and the `Buy Now` button should be enabled.
-Once finished, click the `Buy Now` button.
-Notice how a Redux action fired whenever an input field changed, and notice how there is one last `ROUTE_CHANGED` action when you succesfully filled the form, clicked the `Buy Now` button, and moved to the `/order-complete` page.
+None of the form fields should have a red outline and the `Buy Now` button should be enabled.
+Click the `Buy Now` button.
+Notice how a Redux action fired whenever an input field changed, and notice how there is one last `ROUTE_CHANGED` action when you succesfully filled the form.

-> **Checkstop.**
 > Here's all you need to remember at this point:
 > * Our goal is to collect analytics on the payment form
-> * A Redux action fires when the user sees the payment form
+> * Redux actions fire when the route changes and when the user types something into the form fields
-> * A Redux action fires whenever one of the form fields change
-> * A Redux action fires when a user tries to submit invalid details
-> * A Redux action fires when a user sucessfully moves on to the /order-complete page

 ### Setting Up Google Analytics

-Now that we've had a look at the form, let's see how we can set up a report in Google Analytics to show the percentage of users that saw the form, filled it in, and successfully completed an order.
+Now that we've had a look at the form let's see how we can set up a report in Google Analytics to show the percentage of users that saw the form, filled it in, and successfully completed an order.